oliveiraleo/kuntao_tips/docs/kernel_ban_faq.md

 **NOTE:** As I know that having the official sources for some of you is important, in February, 2024 releases there will be two ZIP files (one using the official sources and other with the custom kernel).
 However I can't promise I'll keep making these separate releases for long as we are currently maintaining LOS18.1, 19.1, 20.0 and more recently 21.0 in a monthly basis.

-### Q: I'm using one of your builds and it failed to pass the Play Integrity check.
+### Q4: I'm using one of your builds and it failed to pass the Play Integrity check.
 What should I do to fix that?

 **A:** Please, follow the instructions linked below: